GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Dataset

-\paragraph{Collecting Human Annotations.} To obtain high-quality \textit{gold} labels for BLV guidance generation, we employ a human verification process for \textit{silver} labels.
+To obtain high-quality \textit{gold} labels for BLV guidance generation, we employ a human verification process for \textit{silver} labels.
 Three sighted annotators verified and refined the \textit{silver} labels by filtering out unsuitable images and low-fidelity \benchmarkname standard annotations, while correcting any inaccuracies.

+The verification applies two filters: image-level suitability ($c_1$) and standard-level adherence ($c_2$).
+Of the reviewed samples, $866$ ($26.5\%$) were rejected for image-level issues (e.g., unreadable frames, extreme angles, severe occlusion), and $265$ ($8.1\%$) for failing BLV guidance standards, confirming that the pipeline produces standards-compliant outputs when given suitable images.

 Additionally, a randomly sampled subset of 150 images is annotated to construct \benchmarkQAname.
 The annotators validate the detected object classes and their calculated distances.
-From these verified objects, we created multiple-choice question-answer pairs for two distinct tasks: (1) object recognition and (2) relative depth comparison.
+From these verified objects, we create multiple-choice question-answer pairs for two distinct tasks: (1) object recognition and (2) relative depth comparison.
 For object recognition, each verified object was presented alongside three distractor objects randomly selected from the 80 predefined classes not present in the image.
 For relative depth comparison, we randomly selected pairs of verified objects from each image and created questions about which object was closer to or farther from the camera.
 The final benchmark consists of 435 questions across 150 images for object recognition, and 383 questions across 135 images for relative depth comparison.